galaxyproject/galaxy-hub/src/authnz/use/oidc/idps/google/index.md

 highlight: true
 ---

+_This is page explains how to use this feature, for admin-specific docs, please refer to [this](/src/authnz/config/oidc/idps/google/index.md) page._

 You can login to a Galaxy instance (if this feature is enabled on that instance) using your Google account.
 You may use this feature to: